 Now you are ready to deploy your service.

-opta apply -c hello-world.yml
+opta apply -c hello.yaml

-- Access your service at http://<ip>/
+- Access your service using the load balancer (public) (public)

-- SSH into the container by running
+- SSH into the container

-- See logs by running
+- See the application logs

 Once you’re finished playing around with these examples, you may clean up by running the following command from the environment directory:

 # destroy the service resources opta destroy -c hello.yaml # destroy the environment resources opta destroy -c opta.yaml